toastdriven/alligator/README.rst

 Running Tasks
 -------------

+Rather than trying to do autodiscovery, fanout, etc., you control how your workers are configured & what they consumer.
+Create a new executable file (bin script, management command, whatever) & drop in the following code.

 .. code:: python

     from alligator import Gator, Worker

+    # Bonus points if you import that one pre-configured ``Gator`` instead.
     gator = Gator('redis://localhost:6379/0')

     # Consume & handle all tasks.
     worker = Worker(gator)
     worker.run_forever()